2014 European Le Mans Series: Regulations

 The top class continued to be LMP2, where a car of 2–3 drivers had to include at least one silver or bronze-ranking driver.
 GTE and GTC cars had to include one bronze and silver driver or two bronze drivers.
 Finally, LMPC was not a part of the 2014 season.
 Unlike in 2013, tyre warming was allowed in the 2014 season.

 Calendar

-The provisional calendar was announced during the final round of the 2013 European Le Mans Series season at Circuit Paul Ricard.
+The provisional calendar was announced during the final round of the 2013 European Le Mans Series at Circuit Paul Ricard.
 However, to avoid date clashes with the FIA World Endurance Championship, a revised schedule was released, with rounds 2 and 5 being moved back one week.
-The first round was held alongside the first round of the 2014 FIA World Endurance Championship season at Silverstone Circuit.
+The first round was held alongside the first round of the 2014 FIA World Endurance Championship at Silverstone Circuit.
 Additionally, all races lasted an hour longer than in 2013, from three hours to four.

 Entry list

 The entry list was announced on February 13.
 It featured 42 cars, comprising 13 LMP2, 13 GTE and 16 GTC: